 Chinwe is a Rights Accountant for the Hat Trick group, working closely with the sales (Hat Trick International) and the legal team to produce royalty statements that adhere to contractual obligations.
 She’s worked in finance in other Media companies before joining Hat Trick in 2016.
 When she is not at her desk, she enjoys dancing – especially Ceroc.

-Dan Lee is the supervisor for our Post Production department.
+Dan Lee is the Assistant Manager for our Post Production department.
 In short this means he spends his life googling and running around trying to fix Avid Media Composer problems.
 Thanks, Avid.

 Executive Producer (Non Scripted)